Turn on Search Analytics

 NOTE.

-To set it, you will have to first activate Direct PageViews.
-To start, go to Search Clients > Edit > Analytics Settings > Analytics Properties, turn on Show Stage 2 (Case Form Page) Deflection and enter the Support Page URL in the field above.
+Next turn on Show Stage 2 (Case Form Page) Deflection and enter the Support Page URL in the field above.

 Finally, define the URL of your articles.
 The definition includes <SF_community_address/article/{{URL Field}}.
 A quicker way to fill the field is to simply use ./article.

 Direct Article views influence only Stage 1 Case Deflection.
 There is no impact on Stage Two Case Deflection and the report behaves identically, irrespective of whether Direct Article views are turned on or not.
-Another change, when Direct PageView is turned on, is in the Stage One and Cumulative Deflection tabs.

-All sessions in which a user searched and clicked on a result or access a Direct View article and didn't visit support are considered Stage 1 Case Deflection with Direct PageViews.
+All sessions in which a user searched and clicked on a result or accessed a Direct View article and didn't visit support are considered Stage 1 Case Deflection with Direct PageViews.
 Only two scenarios are possible.

 Another difference between Stage One Case Deflection and Stage One Case Deflection with Direct PageViews is the denominator used in the equation used to calculate deflection.
 In the first, the denominator is Search Sessions but in the second the denominator is Total Sessions.
 Although the symbol used to represent them is the same, .